Monitoring Transformative Technological Convergence Through LLM-Extracted Semantic Entity Triple Graphs: Results

 \subsubsection{Key term extraction and clustering}

-From the 278,625 arXiv e-prints, we extract a total of 20,822,710 triples, creating to our knowledge the largest unbiased graph of technology-related semantic triples.
-Following the approach described in Section \ref{Key_term_extraction_methodology}, we extract key terms from those papers related to LLMs.
+From the 278,625 arXiv e-prints, we extract a total of 20,822,710 triples after post-processing and filtering, creating to our knowledge the largest unbiased graph of technology-related semantic triples.
+Table \ref{tab:triple-examples} shows 8 examples of extracted triples, highlighting which ones were retained and which ones were removed in the filtering stage.
+Next, following the approach described in Section \ref{Key_term_extraction_methodology}, we extract key terms from those papers related to LLMs.
 Here, we consider the same 278,625 papers from between 2018-2024, from the arXiv categories as specified in Table \ref{tab:arxiv_cats}.
 Specifically, we choose those papers with an abstract that contains at least one of the terms \textit{large language model}, \textit{large language models} or \textit{llm}.
 The extraction results in a total of 53,337 key terms from 4,182 papers.
 Next, the key terms are clustered into topics, following the approach that is described in Section \ref{Key_term_extraction_methodology}.
+The following analyses focus on the subjects and objects of the extracted triples, as we found them to be most informative.
+Additionally, Appendix \ref{app:predicate_analysis} provides an analysis of the triple predicates.